achacha/SomeWebCardGame/db/README.md

 Network type: Host-only network

 Create a new entry in /etc/hosts called fjord-db that maps to the IP of the VM

+Using gradle (To see all tasks: ./gradlew tasks)
+---
+  - **flywayMigrate -i** - Execute migrations
+  - **flywayClean -i**  - Clean the database and drop the table associated with migrations